-Alistair is a Scottish photographer based in London.
-His work is inspired by both rural and cosmopolitan themes: from documenting the lives of wild horses on the Loughor Estuary, to abstraction from modernist architecture and to collaborating with actors, performers and artists from around the world.
-Ideas of transience and the beauty of imperfection have a significant influence on Alistair’s work.
-Alistair’s work has been exhibited and selected throughout his career and most recently honoured by inclusion into The Leica Meet and their ‘A Selection of Excellence 2016’ collection.
+His work was inspired by both rural and cosmopolitan themes: from documenting the lives of wild horses on the Loughor Estuary, to abstraction from modernist architecture and to collaborating with actors, performers and artists from around the world.
+Ideas of transience and the beauty of imperfection had a significant influence on Alistair’s work.
+Alistair’s work had been exhibited and selected throughout his career and most recently honoured by inclusion into The Leica Meet and their ‘A Selection of Excellence 2016’ collection.

 francisco nicolás parra

 Her pieces explore different making techniques – primarily slip casting and hand building.
 She likes to express the beauty of the natural fired finish of clay, whether it be creamy smooth porcelain or rough textured black earthenware with sand inclusions.
 She uses minimal glazes, just the odd pop of colour, and almost always the addition of a detail of gold, copper or steel.